vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mdo.md

 - [Microsoft Defender XDR](microsoft-365-defender.md)
 - [Microsoft Defender for Office 365 Plan 1 and Plan 2](/defender-office-365/mdo-about#defender-for-office-365-plan-1-vs-plan-2-cheat-sheet)

 This article describes the Microsoft Defender for Office 365 experience in the Microsoft Defender portal at <https://security.microsoft.com>.
-Formerly, Defender for Office 365 customers used the Office 365 Security & Compliance Center at <https://protection.office.com>, but access to that portal was discontinued in 2022.
+Formerly, Defender for Office 365 customers used the Office 365 Security & Compliance Center at <https://protection.office.com>, but access to that portal ended in 2022.

 The Defender portal combines security capabilities from existing Microsoft 365 security portals.
 This improved portal helps security teams protect their organization from threats more effectively and efficiently.